JasonWurunfei/RunfeiWu/blogs/Build_My_First_PC.md

 It is also very important to see how many CPU powering units the motherboard has.
 The CPU powering unit is called VRM (Voltage Regulator Module).
 It is used to convert the 12V power from the PSU to the 1.2V power that the CPU needs.
 The more the better.
 The CPU will consume more power when it is overclocked.
 So you need more VRMs to power the CPU when it is overclocked.

+The main brands of motherboards are ASUS (华硕), MSI（微星, Gigabyte (技嘉).

 ### Case
 The case is the enclosure that holds all the components of a computer.
 It is also called chassis.